kyleodotcodotuk/kyleodotcodotuk/README.md

 - 🎓 I’m currently learning WordPress, Design & Project Management
 - ☕ No coffee after noon, tea is far better
 - 🧠 Look after your mind and your body
-- 📍 &nbsp; I’m working in Sidcup, London UK
+- 📍  I’m working in Sidcup, London UK